-The trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charity's website.
+The trustees are responsible for the maintenance and integrity of financial information included on the charitable company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 Small company provisions